1973 Allentown mayoral election: Legacy

-Bogert would stand for one more election, being defeated in the 1977 primaries, after-which he would continue work as a general contractor until his death in 1987 at the age of 75.
-Although not the rematch people where expecting, Daddona would go on to revitalize his political career with his victory.
-Despite his loss in the subsequent election, he would go on to be elected mayor three more times in 1981, 1985, and 1989.
+Bogert stood for one more election, being defeated in the 1977 primaries, after-which he continued to work as a general contractor until his death in 1987 at the age of 75.
+Daddona revitalized his political career with his victory.
+Although he lost the subsequent election, he went on to be elected mayor three more times in 1981, 1985, and 1989.

-Despite the rivalry between Daddona and Bartholomew, Daddona would go on to say that Bartholomew was not only his favorite principle, but his favorite mayor, having gone to school under him.
+Despite the rivalry between Daddona and Bartholomew, Daddona said that Bartholomew was not only his favorite principle, but his favorite mayor, having gone to school under him.
 During the transition of power Bartholomew left an envelope in the mayoral desk with instructions to Daddona to not open until a political crisis.
 A few months into his term, when Daddona opened the letter, all it contained was a note reading "blame me."
-Bartholomew would go on to serve as the educational director of the Lehigh County Historical Society before his death in 1999 at the age of 94.
+Bartholomew served as the educational director of the Lehigh County Historical Society before his death in 1999 at the age of 94.